Patient education: West Nile virus infection (Beyond the Basics)

 Basic preventive measures are recommended during mosquito season for people living in areas where West Nile (WN) virus is prevalent.
 The best way to avoid contracting the virus is to prevent mosquito bites.
 Mosquitoes tend to be most active at dawn and dusk, so extra vigilance is required at these times.
 While outdoors, insect repellents containing DEET, picardin, oil of lemon eucalyptus, and IR3535 are recommended .
 Long pants and long sleeves will also minimize skin exposure.
 Applying permethrin to clothing (not skin) can further reduce the risk of insect bites.
 Bug zappers, sonic devices, and mosquito traps have not been shown to reduce the risk of WN virus infection.

-Community mosquito control programs that spray large areas with mosquito-killing chemicals may be used to reduce the mosquito population.
+Community mosquito control programs use several methods to reduce the mosquito population .
+When there is an outbreak or impending outbreak, large areas may be sprayed with mosquito-killing chemicals to rapidly reduce the mosquito population.
+Very small amounts of chemicals are required for this, so individual exposures are negligible and environmental impact is minimized.
 Individuals can help to reduce the number of mosquitos by draining areas of standing water (eg, buckets, bird baths, gutters, wading pools, and pet dishes), where mosquitoes frequently lay eggs.
 Ensuring that all windows and doors have good quality screens also helps keep mosquito exposure to a minimum.

 There is currently no human vaccine for WN virus.

-- A small number of infected people (about 1 in 230) develop severe or neuroinvasive disease, which affects the central nervous system and can result in permanent neurologic dysfunction or even death.
+●A small number of infected people (about 1 in 250) develop severe or neuroinvasive disease, which affects the central nervous system and can result in permanent neurologic dysfunction or even death.

-- The best way to avoid becoming infected is by preventing mosquito bites with repellents containing DEET, picaridin, oil of lemon eucalyptus, or IR3535 and by wearing protective clothing while outdoors.
-Pregnant or nursing women, people over age 50, and people who have received organ transplants or have other conditions that weaken the immune system are especially encouraged to take preventive measures.
+●The best way to avoid becoming infected is by preventing mosquito bites with repellents containing DEET, picaridin, oil of lemon eucalyptus, or IR3535 and by wearing protective clothing while outdoors.

 WHERE TO GET MORE INFORMATION